ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_smpi.rst

    *Required settings for script*

    * plot_type: cycle (time), zonal (plev, lat), latlon (lat, lon), cycle_latlon (time, lat, lon), cycle_zonal (time, plev, lat)
-   * time_avg: type of time average (monthlyclim, seasonalclim, annualclim)
+   * time_avg: type of time average (only "annualclim" allowed for SMPI, any other settings are not supported for this diagnostic)
    * region: selected region (global, trop, nhext, shext, nhtrop, shtrop, nh, sh, nhmidlat, shmidlat, nhpolar, shpolar, eq)
    * normalization: metric normalization ("CMIP5" for analysis of CMIP5 simulations; to be adjusted accordingly for a different CMIP phase)
    * calc_grading: calculates grading metrics (has to be set to "true" in the recipe)